dolphindb/Tutorials_EN/database.md

 MPP (Massive Parallel Processing) databases are widely adopted in popular systems such as Greenplum, Amazon Reshift, etc. In MPP a leader node connects to all client applications.
 DolphinDB adolpts a peer-to-peer structure in database and doesn't have a leader node.
 Each client application can connect to any compute node.
 Therefore DolphinDB doesn't have performance bottlenecks at the leader node.

 MPP databases usually split data across nodes with hashed sharding first (horizontal partitioning), then within each node conduct further partitioning (vertical partitioning).
 In DolphinDB, the partitioning logic and partition storage are independent of each other.
 The distributed file system (DFS) determines the storage locations of the partitions.
 Partitioning storage is optimized across the entire cluster.
 Compared with MPP databases, DolphinDB provides more fine-grained partitions.
-Data are more evenly distributed across partitions to better utilize cluster resources.
+Data is more evenly distributed across partitions to better utilize cluster resources.

 As the distributed file system provides excellent partition management, fault tolerance, replica management and transaction management, a single table in DolphinDB can support millions of partitions.
 DolphinDB supports data storage and fast queries on datasets up to PBs.
 With DFS, database storage is independent of data nodes, making it extremely convenient to scale out the clusters.